Team tactics are a tragically overlooked skillset for most preppers.

 It never fails though that you will run into some obstacles that you could not have predicted or flat did not see coming.
 These will have to be addressed and either circumnavigated or crossed at the instance.

-In the context of military operations, key terrain is a place or a general area that affords the controlling party a considerable advantage in the context of the ongoing operation.
+In the context of military operations, a key terrain is a place or a general area that affords the controlling party a considerable advantage in the context of the ongoing operation.

-For instance, this could be a good place to hide snipers, emplace artillery, stage an assault or something else.
+For instance, this could be a good place to hide snipers, emplace artillery, stage an assault, or something else.

 For our purposes, the key terrain is what will afford your team the best possible set of advantages according to the principles that we have already learned.
 Terrain that allows you to go fast, observe from concealment or cover, or move quieter than you would otherwise be able to should be considered key terrain.

 However, if you are worried about protecting against a threat or intercepting a threat key terrain works pretty much identically to the military context.

 As a warning, the “high ground” is not always a key terrain feature as is often thought by the uninitiated.
 Depending on the totality of the circumstances the high ground might make you more vulnerable, not less.

 Avenues of Approach